 Over the years, I've been a preschool teacher and a yoga teacher, and though families come to me for those services, most choose to come for support on this parenting journey.
 Families come with all sorts of backgrounds and unique stories and I hear the same refrain from their hearts: I thought this was supposed to be fun; I want this to be fun; Am I doing this right; I feel guilty; I'm afraid; I just need a moment to myself; I don't want to yell; How can I stay on track and get everything done; I'm missing something; I feel alone.

 We live in a time very different from the immediate past and changing fast.
 Most of us have an idea of what we want for our families, and little experience for bringing that vision to fruition.
-Illuminating that vision is how I have been supporting families with coaching.
-Coaches ask the deep and powerful questions that unlock the answers in our hearts.
-Coaches help us clarify our personal values and decide what is most important us.
-Very importantly, coaches also help identify ways to maintain that focus as we navigate the busy everyday.
-I am committed to helping families answer those above questions for themselves because I know families at ease lead the way to peace.
+Illuminating that vision is how I have been supporting women through coaching.
+As a coach, I ask the deep and powerful questions that unlock the answers in your heart.
+I help you clarify your personal values and decide what is most important for you.
+Very importantly, I also help identify ways to maintain that focus as you navigate the busy everyday.
+I am committed to helping women navigate above questions for themselves because I know families at ease lead the way to peace.

 There is no judgement here; I want to hear what keeps you up at night.